Janice Soprano

-Janice Soprano Baccalieri is a fictional character on the HBO television drama series The Sopranos and in the film The Many Saints of Newark.
-In The Sopranos, Janice is portrayed by Aida Turturro who’s the eldest sibling of the show's protagonist, Tony Soprano.
-On the show, a young Janice appears in flashbacks portrayed by Madeline Blue and Juliet Fox.
+Janice Soprano Baccalieri is a fictional character in the HBO television drama series The Sopranos and in the film The Many Saints of Newark.
+She is the eldest sibling of the show's protagonist, Tony Soprano (James Gandolfini).
+On the show, she is portrayed by Aida Turturro, and a young Janice appears in flashbacks portrayed by Madeline Blue and Juliet Fox.
 Alexandra Intrator portrays a young Janice Soprano in the 2021 prequel film, The Many Saints of Newark.

 Background

-Presented as the oldest child of mobsters, Johnny Boy Soprano and Livia Soprano in a household financed by crime, Janice grew complacent about her family's criminal ties.
+Presented as the oldest child of mobster Johnny Boy Soprano and Livia Soprano in a household financed by crime; Janice grew complacent about her family's criminal ties.
 She is portrayed as having a very callous and rebellious nature.

-After graduating from Sacred Heart High School, Janice joined an ashram in Venice, Los Angeles, the character adopting the name Parvati Wasatch.
+In the show, after graduating from Sacred Heart High School, Janice joined an ashram in Venice, Los Angeles, the character adopting the name Parvati Wasatch.
 Janice, under her new name, traveled across Europe, staying in Paris, France, and Sri Lanka, and married a Québécois man named Eugene.
 In the series, the couple had a son named Harpo "Hal" named after the song "Harpo's Blues" by Phoebe Snow.
 Eugene later took him back to Montreal and Janice unsuccessfully tried to petition the State Department to have him returned to her.

 She worked as a furniture mover and at an espresso bar in Olympia, Washington before finally moving back to New Jersey permanently.
 Since returning to New Jersey Janice is shown to re-invent herself from an aging rebel to an upscale, materialistic, North Jersey Italian housewife.

-Janice is portrayed as a chronic malingerer, with the people around her often holding the opinion she is lazy and has no work ethic, filing for disability in Washington for alleged Carpal tunnel syndrome, and using her claim of newly contracted Epstein Barr Syndrome to excuse herself from her household duties.
+Janice is portrayed as a chronic malingerer, with the people around her often holding the opinion she is lazy and has no work ethic, filing for disability benefits in Washington for alleged carpal tunnel syndrome, and using her claim of newly contracted Epstein–Barr to excuse herself from her household duties.

 Her relationship with Tony is often shown to be strained in nature, as he still holds her responsible for abandoning the family and leaving him to deal with their abusive mother alone.